unsw-restech/unsw-restech.github.io/docs/software/environment_modules.md

 title: Environment Modules

-Environment Modules offer a simple means of customising your environment to access the required versions of installed software and this section provides information on how they are used on Katana.
+Environment Modules are a means of changing your environment to run specfic versions of installed sotware.
+This section provides information on how they are used on Katana.

-When we use modules, we are changing our "environment", hence the name.

 ## How do I discover what software is available?